-1.1 This application relates to a current application for the approval of reserved matters for 46 dwellings off Ashbourne Drive, Cleckheaton.
-It has been brought to the Heavy Woollen Planning Sub-Committee at Members' own request following consideration and deferral of the reserved matters application, originally in September 2017.
-The application for reserved matters is reported elsewhere on the Agenda.
+- 1.1 This application relates to a current application for the approval of reserved matters for 46 dwellings off Ashbourne Drive, Cleckheaton.
+It has been brought to the Heavy Woollen Planning Sub-Committee at Members' own request following consideration and deferral of the reserved matters application, originally in September 2017. - 1.2 The application for reserved matters has now been agreed by members at the Heavy Woollen Planning Sub-Committee held on 1 June 2018.
+However, this application to modify the S106 was deferred at that meeting to receive further details of the appraisal. - 1.3 At the subsequent meeting on 12th July 2018 Members deferred a decision and asked the applicant to look at increasing affordable housing provision through a reduction in the required profit level.
+At the time of writing this report no response has been received.